harleydutton/tabula-rasa/tabula-rasa.md

 Settings have a size.
 They might be the entire known universe but even that has a size.
 Tell your players what that is.
 It is worth noting that you can have settings that are smaller than the known world and have multiple settings within the same story.
 A map with a some kind of scale marker and a region marked out as the place the setting governs is a good idea.

 # Character
+Characters are representations of the fictional people within the setting.
+To be mechanically playable a character needs an action delay, a motivation, skills, and flavor and a number of other shit.

+## Motivations
+Characters must have at least one motivation and typically fewer than five motivations.
+Motivations can be Ideals, Values, Causes, or anything else that causes the character to get out bed in the morning.
+> Alice is motivated by escaping wonderland and finding her way home.
+Harry is motivated to defeat the dark lord to protect his friends.

 ## Character Creation
 Characters need skills, flavor and an action delay to be playable.
 The first thing a player should do when making a character is take a look at the [setting](#setting), read through it and make sure they understand the world.
 Players can propose things be added to the setting because they are supposed to have a mild influence upon what exists within the setting.